barthr/spring-boot-blueprint/README.md

-# Spring boot starter blueprint
+# Spring boot starter blueprint :rocket:

 This project aims to provide a very minimal but modern feature complete blueprint for building and deploying a full stack web application